Builder · Founder · Visionary

 There are things that can be said, and things that can't.
 This is the version that can.

-the U.S. government.
+The U.S. government.
 ISSM.
 TS/SCI clearance.
 The kind of work where your name doesn't end up on press releases — and where the things you build outlast every administration that touches them.

 Branch Chief of the Compliance Office.
 Program Manager for an $8.5 million GRC platform deployment across every major component.
 System Owner for three classified and unclassified systems.
 Chairman of the Change Control Board.
 The person 13 major federal components called when they needed an answer on risk.
 Not a committee.
 Not a help desk.
 One person, with the authority and the knowledge to make the call.